ravimashru/rps-classifier/README.md

 View it live [here](https://mybinder.org/v2/gh/ravimashru/rps-classifier/HEAD?urlpath=voila%2Frender%2Fwebapp.ipynb).

+⚠️ Full disclosure: the predictions it makes aren't great.
+See the **Lessons learnt** section below to know why.

 *Note: the app might take a few minutes to start; please be patient.* 🧘

 ## Dataset